milosolutions/mdatabase/README.md

 ```

 First migration should contain MIGRATIONS table with timestamp and a migration
 number.
-Luckly there is a static method to create it:
+Luckily there is a static method to create it:
 ```c++
     // very first migration can be created this way:
     MigrationBuilder::migration001()